willwearing/rock-paper-scissors/README.md

-# rock-paper-scissors
+# rock-paper-scissors</br>
-Game - Rock, Paper, Scissors - Built with Python
+Game - Rock, Paper, Scissors - Built with Python</br>

+Instructions:</br>
+To run, clone repo to local machine and run using the command line